Hammock Hang Calculator

 - Hammock length (10.4 ft) - an estimate of our hammock length.

 - Anchor height (5.54 ft) - the hang point (how high above the ground the suspension is attached).

-- Cord tension (175 lbs)- That's the force you could read if you put Pythagorean theorem?).
-In Advanced mode you can have a look at the vertical and horizontal tension components separately; the latter is sometimes called shear force, and can be imagined as a force pulling the trees together.
+- Cord tension (175 lbs)- That's the force you could read if you put net force calculator, and Pythagorean theorem calculator may help here).
+In Advanced mode, you can have a look at the vertical and horizontal tension components separately; the latter is sometimes called shear force and can be imagined as a force pulling the trees together.
 Vertical tension always remains about half of the weight of the person in the hammock. .
-It's the resultant force of both the horizontal and vertical tension component (do you remember the
+It's the resultant force of both the horizontal and vertical tension component (Our

-Remember that it's not necessary to enter the first five values in order, our calculators are flexible tools!
-For instance, if you've chosen the preferred sit height and additionally you know hammock and suspension length, you'll be able to calculate the distance between anchors, as well as a hanging point.
+Remember that it's not necessary to enter the first five values in order.
+Our calculators are flexible tools!
+For instance, if you've chosen the preferred sit height and additionally know the hammock and suspension length, you'll be able to calculate the distance between anchors, as well as a hanging point.
 Awesome!